51x/EveryCon/README.md

 The connection core could be a simple point, continuing with two, three..etc.
 With four there is possibility for 3D already.

-Pre-Alpha version, 0.24
+Pre-Alpha version, 0.27

-Specs v0.21
+Specs v0.22
 =======

 Target specifications for client side code
   - HTML5
   - CSS
-  - Canvas
-  - JavaScript (avoid if possible)
+  - JavaScript, canvas maybe (but avoid if possible)

 Target specifications for test server side code / db
   - Python